Make a Writing Appointment

 Who can use the Writing Center?

 If you’re a recent alumnus, faculty, or staff member at UW, we’d love to see you at our workshops and other events.
-Depending on our availability, we can sometimes offer limited one-on-one writing consultations with alumni, faculty, and staff.
+We can sometimes offer limited one-on-one writing consultations with alumni, faculty, and staff.
 Please call us directly to discuss this option.

 Do I have to pay to use the Writing Center?